memory-formation/dmf-utils/README.md

 ## Contributing

-This package is maintained by the [Dynamics of Memory Formation (DMF) Group at the University of Barcelona](https://brainvitge.org/groups/memory_formation/).
+This package is maintained by [Dynamics of Memory Formation (DMF)](https://brainvitge.org/groups/memory_formation/) at the University of Barcelona.
 We welcome contributions from the community.
 If you would like to contribute, please open an issue or a pull request.

 ## License